CLASTER: Clustering with Reinforcement Learning for Zero-Shot Action Recognition

 \subsection{CLASTER Representation}

-We now detail how we represent videos using the clusters we computed, our \emph{CLASTER} representation.
-The intuition here is that representing data w.r.t.~the visual-semantic centroids of the training set will lead to a representation which generalizes well to unseen classes.
-This would avoid overfitting to the training classes as it often happens with hidden representations.
+We now detail how we represent videos using the proposed \emph{CLASTER} representation, which leverages clustering as a form of regularization.
 In other words, a representation w.r.t~centroids is more robust to outliers, which is helpful since all instances of the unseen classes are effectively outliers w.r.t. the training distribution.

+We initialize the clustering of the training set $S$ using K-means~\cite{forgy1965cluster}.
+Each resulting cluster $j$ has a centroid $c_{j}$, that is the average of all visual-semantic samples in that particular cluster.
+The \MethodName representation of a given video is the sum of the visual-semantic representation and the centroids, weighted by the inverse of the distance, such that closer clusters will have more weight.
+Figure~\ref{fig:c2f} shows this process in detail.

-To classify a video $x_i$ we first project it in the visual-semantic space of the clusters and represent it using the centroids.
-This CLASTER representation is then used as input to the classification layer.
-Figure~\ref{fig:c2f} shows this network in detail.
-Recall that our centroids are based on a visual \emph{and} a semantic vector.
-To estimate the semantic vector, we project $x_{i}$ to $\phi_{i}$ with an MLP.
-Concatenating $x_{i}$ and $\phi_{i}$ we obtain the intermediate representation $\psi_{i}$ which is in the same visual-semantic space as the cluster centroids.
-Now, to represent instance $i$ with respect to the centroids, we compute the Euclidean distance to each cluster $j$, which we refer to as $d_{i,j}$, take its inverse $1/d_{i,j}$ and normalize the distances using their maximum and minimum values.
-We refer to these normalized values as $\eta_{i,j}$, and they are used as the weights of each cluster centroid in our final \MethodName representation $\omega_{i}$:
+Specifically, given video $i$, we compute the visual representation $x_{i}$.
+We estimate the semantic vector $\phi_{i}$ using an MLP.
+This is a necessary step, as during test time we do not have any semantic information.
+Concatenating the visual $x_{i}$ and semantic $\phi_{i}$ we obtain the intermediate representation $\psi_{i}$, which is in the same space as the cluster centroids.

+We compute the Euclidean distance $d_{i,j}$ between the visual-semantic point $\psi_{i}$ and each cluster $j$, which we refer to as $d_{i,j}$.
+We take the inverse $1/d_{i,j}$ and normalize them using their maximum and minimum values, such that they are between 0 and 1.
+We refer to these normalized values as $\eta_{i,j}$, and they are used as the weights of each cluster centroid in the final \MethodName representation $\omega_{i}$:
-Our \MethodName representation $\omega_{i}$ is the input to the classification layer, discussed next.
-Sec.~\ref{subsec:RL} describes how we further optimize the centroids with RL.
-The implementation details of the architecture of both networks are described in Sec.~\ref{subsec:implementation}.